Skip to Main Content

 We recommend keeping a list of “brand words.”
 These are adjectives and verbs that describe your nonprofit’s work and its impact, align with your nonprofit’s brand, and best speak to your audience.

-Step 7: Confirm That Your New Nonprofit Mission Statement Has These 3 Things
+Step 7: Confirm Your New Nonprofit Mission Statement Has These 3 Things

 Readability

-Your mission statement should be clear enough so that it picks up where your nonprofit’s name leaves off.
-The name and the mission should tell prospects everything they need to know about your organization.
+Your mission statement should be clear enough that it picks up where your nonprofit’s name leaves off.
+Your name and your mission statement should tell prospects everything they need to know about your organization.

 Concise, Powerful Language

-Take for example, “we do.”
-Alternatives “we achieve” or “we determine” are far more descriptive.
-Choosing the word achieve implies that you are consistently solving tangible goals, whereas determine means that you are making decisions through analysis or research.
+Take, for example, “we do.”
+The alternatives “we achieve” or “we determine” are far more descriptive.
+Choosing the word “achieve” implies that you are consistently solving tangible goals, whereas “determine” means that you are making decisions through analysis or research.

 It Evokes Emotion